CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-standalone/multiple-server-with-ha/prerequisites.md

 [^1]: It is possible to install the Web Application Server components on one of the Application Servers or the Load Balancer Server.
 Neither Gateway, Databases, nor the Flow Debugger Service currently offer HA support.
 [^2]: Application Servers support HA via clustering.
 A cluster must consist of a minimum of 3 nodes, and the number of nodes must be an odd number to ensure a quorum.
 Currently only the Bronze availability (3 nodes) is supported.
 Silver, Gold and Platinum support will be added in future.
 [^3]: A software-based load balancer called [gobetween](https://github.com/yyyar/gobetween) is provided with the platform.
 This must be installed on its own server as it doesn't support routing traffic to itself.
 It also doesn't currently support HA, but it may be possible to use multiple gobetween load balancers with Anycast network addressing and routing to provide high availability, as described in [https://en.wikipedia.org/wiki/Anycast](https://en.wikipedia.org/wiki/Anycast); however, this has not been verified yet.
 It is possible to use an [alternative load balancer](#alternative-load-balancer-requirements) to the one provided.

-### Alternative Load Balancer Requirements

-Must support a round robin (or similar) method of load balancing to specified ports on 3 nodes.

-* Must be able to health check each node by running a batch script (that runs a PowerShell script which makes an HTTP request) that returns 1 for healthy and 0 for unhealthy.
-* Must be able to access each of the Application Servers.
-* Ideally it should be highly available to avoid a single point of failure in the system.

 ## Software Requirements